dantreasure/Week4ProgressCheck/README.md

 4. Add an h2 element underneath the existing h1 that says "Serving the Salt Lake area since 2008".

+5. Have the link to the "SLC Kitchen Collective" open in a new tab or window.

-5. Center the h1, and h2 elements in the header
+6. Center the h1, and h2 elements in the header

-6. Unshift the incoming person on the "new_party_joined" function in script.js on to the waitlist array.
+7. Unshift the incoming person on the "new_party_joined" function in script.js on to the waitlist array.

-7. Pop a name off the waitlsit array in the asssing_to_table function in script.js and remove the li with their id.
+8. Pop a name off the waitlsit array in the asssing_to_table function in script.js and remove the li with their id.

-8. Grab the total of the purchase text field on click and add a tip of 20% and put the new total in the sub-total span.
+9. Grab the total of the purchase text field on click and add a tip of 20% and put the new total in the sub-total span.

-9. Push your changes up to your Github.
+10. Push your changes up to your Github.